christiskatsouris/Computational-Econometrics-R/README.md

 - To implement the aformentioned procedure in R, we can employ a specific type of optimization algorithms called ['Genetic Algorithm'](https://rpubs.com/Argaadya/550805) (GA) which employs an iterative procedure to converge to an approximate solution given a prespecified number of iterations.

 - The main idea of the the 'Genetic Algorithm' is that it considers a fitness function.
-The algorithm begins with a population of N 'individuals" (nodes or stocks in the financial network) with DNA or weights $w_i$ for i = 1,...,N. The fitness of each individual is evaluated based on a fitness function in a manner bearing certain analogies to the exchange of DNA in biological organisms.
-Heuristically, the algorithm converges for a large number of replications which results to the optimal vector of weights $\hat{w}_i$.
+The algorithm begins with a population of N "individuals" (nodes or stocks in the financial network) with DNA or weights $w_i$ for i = 1,...,N. The fitness of each individual is evaluated based on a fitness function in a manner bearing certain analogies to the exchange of DNA in biological organisms.
+Heuristically, the algorithm converges for a large number of replications which results to the optimal vector of weights $\hat{w}_i$ (see, Halbert White, (1989)).

 ```R